subsquid/docs/docs/cloud/troubleshooting.md

 ### My squid ran out of disk space

 Edit the [postgres addon](/cloud/reference/pg) section of `squid.yaml` and request more space for the database.

+### My squid is behind the chain, but is shows that it is in sync

+Check that your processor uses both `archive:` and `chain:` data sources.